-You’ve read how to draw books, maybe gone to a few art classes but the art of drawing still seems to allude you.
+You’ve read how to draw books, maybe gone to a few art classes, but the art of drawing still seems to elude you.

 And you begin to question yourself – What if it’s me?
 What if I don’t have enough talent?

 What if I’m never going to improve?

 Understanding drawing can be the key to your artistic success and a new, razor-sharp creative mind, but it can seem like an uphill struggle.

 But what if there was a simple solution?
 Pieces to the puzzle that you didn’t know existed,

 3 secrets that could instantly improve your drawing and painting?

 1. What if I told you, you talk too much